Parkinson’s Symptoms: Motor and Non-Motor Signs

 - freezing

-- hallucinations and delusions (also known as psychosis)
+- hallucinations and delusions (known as "psychosis")

 - sleep (including REM sleep behavior disorder or RBD)